Becoming Human: The Four Shields Model of Nature-Based Therapeutics

 Additional course details & Materials

-We ask that you arrive the day before, on Sunday, May 15th, and check-in with us by phone (number to be provided) when you arrive, and we'll direct you to our specific camp spot.
-We will begin at 10:00AM on Monday, May 16th and finish by early afternoon on May 21st.
+We ask that you arrive the day before, Monday May 14th, and check-in with us by phone (number to be provided) when you arrive, and we'll direct you to our specific camp spot.
+We will begin at 10:00AM on May 15th and finish by early afternoon on May 20st.
 ADDITIONAL FEES: Camping Fees $65-$75.
 All additional fees will be collected at the time of the program.
 You will be responsible for bringing your own food and equipment, though we can provide some gear if needed.
 We ask everyone to come prepared to live self-sufficiently.
 You will need to bring shelter and clothing suitable for a full range of inclement weather.
 To address safety concerns during the pandemic, please contact us regarding our current Coronavirus protocols as well as any current travel restrictions.
 These protocols may affect how you are able to travel to the program.
 NB as of November 2021 unvaccinated international travellers are not currently permitted entry to the USA as per current CDC Guidelines.

 You will be responsible for bringing your own food and equipment, though we can provide some gear if needed.
 We ask everyone to come prepared to live self-sufficiently.
 You will need to bring shelter and clothing suitable for a full range of inclement weather.